rsocket/rsocket/Protocol.md

 Requester MUST respect the LEASE contract.
 The Requester MUST NOT send more than __Number of Requests__ specified in the LEASE frame within the __Time__ value in the LEASE.

+A Responder that receives a REQUEST that it can not honor due to LEASE restrictions MUST ignore the REQUEST.
+This includes an initial LEASE sent as part of [Connection Establishment](#connection-establishment).

 #### Handling the Unexpected